George Washington University Student Association: Executive Cabinet

-The Executive Cabinet is the executive branch of the SA.
+The Executive Cabinet is the executive branch of the SGA.
 The President and Vice President (VP), elected on separate tickets by the 26,000 graduate and undergraduate students, oversee the Executive Branch, which consists of the Executive Cabinet and several subordinate entities.
 The President appoints Executive Secretaries who lead their own "departments," such as Diversity, Equity, and Inclusion and Academic Affairs.
 These Secretaries must receive confirmation from two-thirds of the Senate.
 Assistant Secretaries are also appointed by the President, and also must receive Senate confirmation, but can be created or eliminated at will.

 The Cabinet is typically led by the President and their Chief of Staff.
 The "Executive Cabinet" is made up of the President, Chief of Staff, Treasurer (chief financial officer), Legislator General (chief legislative officer), and Communications Director.

 Senate

-The Senate is the SA holds the power to approve bills that are sent to the President, as well as control the Student Association's $1,778,704 budget.
-The Senate consists of thirty-six Senators representing their respective schools within the university, as well as several appointed at-large undergraduate and graduate Senators.
-The Senate consists of five standing committees that include the Financial Services and Allocations Committee, Physical Facilities and Urban Affairs Committee, Student Life Committee, Education Policy Committee and Governance and Nominations Committee, a Subcommittee on Sustainability, and the Diversity and Inclusion Assembly, which consists both senators and student leaders.
-The Senate has the mandate of making recommendations on issues that affect student life, give general direction to Student Association policies, collect a student fee from tuition and subsequent disbursement, and passing of bills as it sees fit among other powers.
-The current Chairperson Pro Tempore of the SA Senate is Demetrius Apostolis.
+The Senate is the SGA holds the power to approve bills that are sent to the President, as well as control the Student Government Association's $1,778,704 budget.
+The Senate consists of 43 Senators representing their respective schools within the university, the Vice President who is the presiding officer, a Senate Chairperson Pro Tempore, and Senate Staff appointed by the Vice President and confirmed by 2/3rds of the Senate.
+The 2025-2026 Presiding Officer of the Senate is Vice President Liz Stoddard.
+The Senate consists of seven standing committees that include the Governance and Nominations Committee, Financial Services and Allocations Committee, Physical Facilities and Urban Affairs Committee, Joint Student Life Committee, Joint Education Policy Committee, Sustainability Committee, and the Community, Advocacy, and Inclusion Committee.
+The Senate has the mandate of making recommendations on issues that affect student life, give general direction to Student Government Association policies, collect a student fee from tuition and subsequent disbursement, and passing of bills as it sees fit among other powers.
+The 2023-2024 Chairperson Pro Tempore of the SGA Senate is Liz Stoddard.